As an Amazon Associate I earn from qualifying purchases.

 - When you are ready to bake your cookies, preheat the oven to 350ºF and line a baking sheet with parchment paper or a silicone baking mat.

-- Roll dough into balls approximately 1 Tablespoon in size.
+- Roll dough into balls approximately 1 Tablespoon in size (I use this #50 cookie scoop for all of my standard size cookies).
 Dip the tops of the dough balls in remaining 1/4 cup of colored sprinkles, and place no more than 6 balls of dough on a baking sheet at a time.
 Refrigerate dough balls on baking sheet for 10 minutes.

 - After chilling, bake cookies immediately for 10-11 minutes.
 Cookies will look underdone.
 Remove baking sheet from oven and allow to cool for 5 minutes.
 Remove cookies from baking sheet and allow to cool completely on a wire rack.
 Cookies can be stored in an airtight container at room temperature up to 7 days or frozen for up to 2 months.